fpaupier/sidecar-pattern_tf-serving/README.md

   |     ...
 ```

-3. In the server, two containers: `tensorflow/serving` and `model_poller` are running and share the same local file system. `model_poller` polls the bucket for new model versions and download the new models available.
-The models are downloaded in the folder used by tensorflow serving to check for model sources.
+3. In the server, two containers: `tensorflow/serving` and `model_poller` are running and share the same local file system. `model_poller` polls the bucket for new versions and download the new versions available for a given model.
+The new version of the model is downloaded in the folder used by tensorflow serving to check for model sources.

-4. `tensorlfow/serving` detects whenever a new model version in available and automatically load it in memory.
-It starts serving incoming requests with the new version while finishing to process the requests on the previous model version.
-Once all the former model version requests have been handled it it unloaded for memory.
-The model version migration has been without service interruption.
+4. `tensorlfow/serving` detects that a new version of the model in available.
+It automatically loads it in memory.
+It starts serving incoming requests with the new version while finishing to process the requests on the previous version.
+Once all the requests on the former version have been handled it is unloaded from memory.
+The version upgrade has been without service interruption.

 ## Setting-up the `model_poller` to listen to a Google Cloud Storage bucket changes